Lake Lanier’s water level is on the rise with recent rains.

-Use a long dowel rod or an old pool cue.
-Strike it on the bottom of the boat every few minutes.
+Use a long dowel rod or an old pool cue and strike it on the bottom of the boat every few minutes.

 Imagine what happens when you tap on a fish tank.
 The fish get startled and jump when you make sound.

-Crappie fishing has been good and the fish are schooled up in tight groups, relating to the bait schools in the creeks and pockets.
+Crappie fishing has rated good and the fish are schooled in tight groups relating to the bait schools in the creeks and pockets.

-Shoot crappie jigs or down line small crappie minnows and allow your jigs or minnows to sink down to the depth where you mark fish.
+Shoot crappie jigs or downline small crappie minnows and allow you jigs or minnows to sink down to the depth where you mark fish.